Monday, June 2, 2025

 The soulful rendition of the Dolly Parton song I Will Always Love You serves as Whitney Houston's signature tune, but also a cultural phenomenon.

-Co-written by Mariah Carey and Ben Margulies, Vision of Love is regarded as the blueprint for future singing girls utilizing her techniques.
+Mariah Carey's Vision of Love tune is also the blueprint for future female singers using her techniques.

 Emotions is Mariah Carey's sophomore album, which, besides its title track, features others like Can't Let Go, Make It Happen, etc.